nanecitaha/annoyoptimizer/README.md

 ###Many thanks to Spotify development team for annoy

-###Other contributors : Many tahnks to Mehmet Ozturk
+###Other contributors : Many thanks to Mehmet Ozturk